autonalityAI/vehicle-agent-protocol/docs/transport.md

 ### 3. **REST API**

 - Simple and ubiquitous
-- Suitable for async message submission (`POST /vas/messages`)
+- Suitable for async message submission (`POST /vap/messages`)
 - Useful as a fallback or ingestion gateway

 ### 4. **Federated architecture (future idea)**

-- Agents communicate across different servers, but all speak VAS
+- Agents communicate across different servers, but all speak VAP
 - Similar to ActivityPub, Matrix or Fediverse
 - Would require identity, authentication, and relays